-The white grape comes from Portugal, Synonyms are Arinto Branco, Arinto Cachudo, Arinto de Trás -os-Montes, Arinto do Douro, Arinto do Interior and Arinto no Douro.
+The white grape variety comes from Portugal, Synonyms are Arinto Branco, Arinto Cachudo, Arinto de Trás-os-Montes, Arinto do Douro, Arinto do Interior and Arinto no Douro.
 The parentage is unknown.
-It is not allowed to be the variety Arinto (Arinto de Bucelas) or the other numerous varieties are confused with Arinto synonyms.
-The former main name Arinto do Douro or Arinto no Douro has been changed to Dorinto (a combination of Douro and Arinto) to avoid confusion.
-The early ripening vine is vulnerable to the real and fake mildew, It produces fresh fruity white wines with citrus flavor.
-The species is in the range Douro grown.
-In 2010, 115 hectares of vineyards were reported (Kym Anderson ).
+But it must not be of the variety Arinto (Arinto de Bucelas) or the other numerous varieties with Arinto synonyms.
+The former main name Arinto do Douro or Arinto no Douro was changed to Dorinto (combination of Douro and Arinto) to avoid confusion.
+The early ripening vine is susceptible to real and false mildew, It produces fresh fruit white wines with a citrus aroma.
+The variety is in the range Douro grown.
+In 2010, 115 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)